 Texas State Technical College (TSTC) is a public coeducational institution of higher education offering courses of study in technical education leading to the award of Certificates and Associate of Applied Science Degrees.
 TSTC also provides technical education and training to business and industry, continuing education to the public, and training programs for community and state economic development.
-TSTC colleges are located in Harlingen, Marshall, Sweetwater, and Waco, with extension centers in Abilene, Brownwood, and Breckenridge.
+TSTC colleges are located in Harlingen, Marshall, Waco and West Texas, with campuses in Abilene, Brownwood, Breckenridge and Sweetwater.
 TSTC serves students from more than 200 counties in Texas, and TSTC graduates begin their careers in high-paying jobs across the state or continue their education at colleges and universities.
 TSTC graduates are highly valued by business and industry for their work ethic, knowledge, and workplace skills.
-Texas State Technical Colleges are fully accredited by the Southern Association of Colleges and Schools.
+Texas State Technical Colleges are fully accredited by the Commission of Colleges of the Southern Association of Colleges and Schools.